Officials at the Bergen County, New Jersey, jail are dealing with an outbreak of the mumps and have put the facility under quarantine.

 The treatment for mumps is to reduce the symptoms, including fever, pain and swollen glands, as the virus runs its course in 10 to 12 days.
 There’s no specific antiviral treatment, and antibiotics are not effective.

-As of May 24, there have been 1,002 cases of mumps reported in the US this year, according to the US Centers for Disease Control and Prevention.
+As of May 24, 1,002 cases of mumps were reported this year in the United States, according to the US Centers for Disease Control and Prevention.

 Symptoms can appear 12 to 25 days after a person is infected and can include fever, headache, muscle aches, being tired and loss of appetite.
 The hallmark, though, is swollen glands under the ears that are tender.
 But not everyone has symptoms, especially if they are experiencing a mild case of the illness.